armory/docs/content/en/scale-agent/release-notes/agent-service/agent-service-v-0-6-12.md

 ## Changes

-Update the directory where the Agent releases notes are stored.
+Update the directory where the Armory Agent releases notes are stored.